Catalase: Enzymes With Antioxidant Properties

 • Increase intake of catalase-rich foods, such as leafy greens and sprouts.

-• Limit intake of substances that deplete catalase, like alcohol and processed foods.
+• Limit intake of substances that deplete catalase, like and processed foods.

 – Medical Interventions: